CedricDeVon/qlogicae_opera/README.md

   🗂️ Extended Documentation
 </h2>
 <p>
-  Here is a link if you would like to know more about the project:
+  If you would like to know more, here's the link below:
 </p>
-<a href="./qlogicae/qlogicae/documentation/index.md">🔗 Navigate To Page</a>
+<a href="./qlogicae/qlogicae/documentation/index.md">🔗 Navigate</a>

 </br>